n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 ### Question-3
 [Top](#TOC)
-We are then asked to find the flag within the source code of `index.php` attempting to read this in the same manner produces an error.
-This is because the file we are trying to read *is* code and the web page will try to execute it rather than displaying it.
+We are then asked to find the flag within the source code of `index.php` attempting to read this, in the same manner, which produces an error.
+This is because the file we are trying to read *is* code and the web page will try to execute it rather than display it.

 ![Error Reading index.php](AoC-2021_Photos/Day_06/6.0_AoC-Day-6_12-23-21-Error-Reading-index-php.png)

 The `/etc/flag` file was just text, not wrapped in `PHP` code, so we did not need to apply any additional functions with `filter`.
-If you want to read actual source-code, you'll need to encode it, otherwise, the server will produce either run the code or produce the error attempting to run the code.
+If you want to read the actual source code, you'll need to encode it, otherwise, the server will produce either run the code or produce the error attempting to run the code.
 This is where arguments added to the `php://filter` command come in.

 <u>**Two of the options for this scenario:**</u>
 - `http://aoc6.com/index.php?err=php://filter/read=string.rot13/resource=index.php`